bigsoftcms/opengrokfs/README.rst

 opengrokfs
 ==========

-opengrokfs implement a FUSE filesystem backed by the OpenGrok web interface.
-A cscope-clone which uses the OpenGrok web interface as the backend is also included.
+opengrokfs implements a FUSE filesystem backed by the OpenGrok web interface.
+A cscope clone which uses the OpenGrok web interface as the backend is also included.

 Install with pip::